1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 UTF-8 in HTML

-To specify character encoding as UTF-8 in HTML code, you can use the charset
+To specify the character encoding in UTF-8 in the HTML code, you can use the meta tag charset

 <!DOCTYPE html>